qbouvet/artist-death-artwork-sale/README.md

 ﻿# The Post Mortem Cult of Celebrities

-Read research questions, then take a look at [our poster](https://github.com/qbouvet/artist-death-artwork-sale/blob/master/poster.pdf)
+Read our research questions first, then for a TL;DR, take a look at [our poster](https://github.com/qbouvet/artist-death-artwork-sale/blob/master/poster.pdf)

 # Research questions